MORE GINZA FAQs

 Alcoholic Beverages

-Beer, Sake and Japanese Plum Wine are available to those of legal drinking age.
+Beer, Sake and Japanese Plum Wine are available to purchase by those of legal drinking age.
 Ginza is a family friendly event so we ask guests to consume responsibly.

-• Guests can only purchase alcoholic beverages at the Beer Booth (not the Food Ticket Booth) where they must present a valid ID.
+- Guests can only purchase alcoholic beverages at the Beer Booth by presenting proof of legal age with a valid ID.

 Credit cards

-Credit Card purchases are accepted at the entry Gates, Food Ticket booth, the Shop MBT booth, the Beer booth and for purchases from the Waza.
+Credit Card purchases are accepted at the entry Gates, Concession (Food) booths, the Shop MBT booth, the Beer booth and for purchases from the Waza.
 Other Craft vendors are independent merchants so it is advisable to check with them directly.

 Tour MBT Chapel